UPDATED OCTOBER 2025

 16-months old | Magnolia, Texasicon

-Jace Valdez, 16-months old, was mauled to death by a pit bull while in the care of his grandmother.
-His grandparents owned the 7-year old male dog, and his grandmother was the only adult present during incident.
-Arriving deputies shot and killed the pit bull inside the home.
-Though not physically injured in the attack, the grandmother was immediately hospitalized for shock.
-Several days after the deadly attack, the child's father, Jeremy Valdez, issued a statement to the media.
-"Baby Jace had been in Mr. Valdez's sole care and custody for over the past year; however the child was visiting his mother for the week where she resides with her parents at their home in Montgomery County and where the attack occurred."
-At the time of the attack, Jace's mother was visiting friends in Spring.
-Detectives continue to investigate the child's death.
-As of January 26, 2012, no criminal charges have been brought. [source citations]
+Jace Valdez, 16-months old, was killed by his grandparent's pit bull.
+The attack occurred in the 27000 block of Medina Circle around 8:00 pm, the Montgomery County Sheriff's Office said.
+An arriving deputy found the child inside the home fatally mauled by the dog.
+The deputy shot and killed the canine after it lunged at him.
+The boy's grandparents owned the 7-year old male pit bull.
+His grandmother was the only adult present at the time.
+The boy's grandfather called 911 when he arrived home.
+Though not physically injured in the attack, the grandmother was hospitalized for shock.
+The boy and his mother moved into the grandparent's home about four months earlier, police said.
+The child's father, Jeremy Valdez, issued a clarifying statement.
+"Baby Jace had been in Mr. Valdez's sole care and custody for over the past year; however, the child was visiting his mother for the week, where she resides with her parents at their home in Montgomery County and where the attack occurred."
+At the time of the attack, Jace's mother, Rachel Kimball, was visiting friends in Spring. [source citations]

 Date of death: January 14, 2012 Chained: No